Martine Aubry, Mayor of Lille and President of the Urban Community of Lille Métropole. She was re-elected to a third term in March 2014

 But back in June 2011, Aubry became the first contender to declare for the Socialist ticket for the 2012 election, though in October 2011 she was ultimately defeated in the party's first ever presidential primary by Royal's former partner (and her predecessor as PS leader) François Hollande, who was elected French President on 13 May 2012.
 Her hopes of being appointed Prime Minister were dashed when the post went to Nantes mayor Jean-Marie Ayrault.
 She later turned down a consolation prize ministerial post as it was not sufficiently senior.
 In September 2012 she stepped down as Socialist Party leader.

 Martine Aubry is divorced from her former husband, Xavier, whose surname she carries.
 Aubry has published a steady stream of books on human resources, local government and current affairs, since her time as a ministerial adviser to the present day, and has been the subject of three biographies.
 She is a member of the Century Club, which seeks to bring together France's elite and most influential politicians, businessmen and writers.

-*First published in 2010, updated in 2011 and again in September 2012.
+*First published in 2010, updated in 2011, in September 2012 and again in March 2014.